 The approval in July 2016 of the NIS Directive was the most significant cybersecurity milestone in recent years.
 It marks the first instance of EU-wide rules on cybersecurity.
 Spain was late in implementing the NIS Directive, but in September 2018 a law was finally passed.
-In particular, the NIS Directive was implemented into Spanish law through Royal Decree-Law 12/2018 of 7 September, on the security of networks and information systems; however, Royal Decree-Law 12/2018 provides general and unspecific rules and a further regulation developing such aspects remains pending (a draft of the Royal Decree was published that develops Royal Decree-Law 12/2018, although its content is not necessarily final; no formal progress has been made in this regard recently).
+In particular, the NIS Directive was transposed into Spanish law through Royal Decree-Law 12/2018 of 7 September, on the security of networks and information systems; since Royal Decree-Law 12/2018 provides general and unspecific rules, Royal-Decree 43/2021 was approved to develop specific aspects of Royal Decree-Law 12/2018.

-Royal Decree-Law 12/2018 is consistent with the NIS Directive and, in general, does not introduce particularities.
-Royal Decree-Law 12/2018 only applies to operators of essential services located in Spain and digital service providers registered in Spain (provided that Spain constitutes its main establishment in the EU).
-Regarding the notification of security breaches, Royal Decree-Law 12/2018 proposes the creation of a common platform that could also be used to notify breaches of personal data security according to the GDPR (it has been included as part of the draft Royal Decree that will develop Royal Decree-Law 12/2018).
-However, at this time, breaches of personal data security are being notified through the online platform available on the DPA's website.
+Royal Decree-Law 12/2018 and Royal-Decree 43/2021 are consistent with the NIS Directive and, in general, do not introduce particularities.
+Royal Decree-Law 12/2018 and Royal-Decree 43/2021 only apply to operators of essential services6 located in Spain and digital service providers registered in Spain (provided that Spain constitutes its main establishment in the EU).
+As to notifying security breaches, Royal-Decree 43/2021 has introduced a National Platform for Notifying and Tracking Cyber Incidents and a specific Annex on how cyber incidents are to be reported and handled.